-In 2009 there were 10.8 million motor vehicle accidents in the United States according to the U.S. Census Bureau.
-People are injured and killed every day due to the negligent actions of other drivers over which they have no control.
-Today, it seems that the number of risks we face on the road just keep growing.
+People are injured and killed every day in auto collision in Texas due to the negligent actions of other drivers over which they have no control.
 Commercial motor vehicles, drunk drivers, traffic law violations, driver inattentiveness and distraction, construction zones—these are just some examples of hazards we may face every time we take the wheel.

 Commercial Motor Vehicle Collisions

-Automobile accidents involving 18 wheelers and other commercial motor vehicles can be catastrophic.
-These vehicles weight far more than the average car.
-At Simmons and Fletcher, we have experience handling 18 wheeler collisions.
+Injuries involving 18 wheelers and other commercial motor vehicles can be catastrophic.
+These vehicles weight far more than the average vehicle.
+At Simmons & Fletcher, P.C., we have experience handling 18 wheeler collisions.
 The trucking industry is no stranger to Houston.
 The Port of Houston is the sixth largest port in the United States.
 Two major railroads and over 150 truck lines provide the delivery network that connects the Port of Houston to the rest of the United States, Mexico and Canada.
 (Statistics taken from the Greater Houston Partnership.)
 What this means for Houston drivers is that every driver can expect to share the road with several commercial motor vehicles every time they drive anywhere of significant distance.

 Thousands of people are injured and killed every year by drunk driving accidents and people who are driving under the influence of drugs.
 Driving is a task that requires constant alertness and awareness as well as the ability to quickly process information and react.
 Alcohol-impaired driving and/or drug use result in poor alertness, reduced awareness and delayed reaction time.
 Under Texas law, a driver is considered intoxicated if his blood alcohol level exceeds .08.